lundha/lundha.github.io/about.md

 *Trivial info:*

 I am a graduate from the University of Calabria, in Italy, who has enjoyed working in many different fields since his M.Sc. in Environmental Engineering.
-I am now doing my PhD at Newcastle University, in the United Kingdom, in Civil Engineering and Geosciences.
+I am now doing [my PhD at Newcastle University](https://research.ncl.ac.uk/water/people/phdstudents/francescocastellani/), in the United Kingdom, in Civil Engineering.
 I find joy in using Jupyter for both Python and R, and have always been fascinated by data.
 This portfolio is meant to help me to pursue a Data Science career, showing some small projects.
 I was heavily influenced by [this Ted talk](https://www.youtube.com/watch?v=6xsvGYIxJok) by [Ben Wellington](https://www.ted.com/speakers/ben_wellington), who says that Data Science should really be about **storytelling**.

 *Non-trivial info:*